 CNS/SS 251.
 Human Brain Mapping: Theory and Practice.
 9 units (2-1-6).
 For course description, see Computation and Neural Systems.

 SS/Psy/Bi/CNS 255.
 Topics in Emotion and Social Cognition.
 9 units (3-0-6); third term.
 Prerequisite: Bi/CNS/NB 150 or instructor’s permission.
 This course will cover recent findings in the psychology and neurobiology of emotion and social behavior.
 What role does emotion play in other cognitive processes, such as memory, attention, and decision making?
 What are the component processes that guide social behavior?
 To what extent is the processing of social information domain-specific?
 Readings from the current literature will emphasize functional imaging, psychophysical, and lesion studies in humans.
 Not offered 2013–14.

 SS 260.
 Experimental Methods of Political Economy.
 9 units (3-3-3); first, second, third terms.
 Survey of laboratory experimental research related to the broad field of political economy.
 Topics: the behavior of markets, organizations, committee processes, and election processes.
 Emphasis on experimental methods and techniques.
 Students will design and conduct experiments.
 May be repeated for credit with instructor’s permission.
 Instructor: Plott.

 SS 282 abc.
 Graduate Proseminar in Social Science.
 3 units (2-0-1); first, second, third terms.
 Course for graduate students in social sciences.
 Students present their research and lead discussion of material relevant to their research program.
+Open to Social Science Graduate Students only.
 Instructor: Rosenthal.